arhamidrees63/assignment11/README.md

 Maintain continuous testing and security in a CI/CD pipeline.

-Build, tag, and deploy a production-ready Docker image to Docker Hub.
+Build, tag, and deploy a production-ready Docker image to Docker Hub.# re-run deploy